oVirt/ovirt-site/source/documentation/incremental-backup-guide/incremental-backup-guide.html.md

     ...
 </disk>
 ````
-*Parameters summary*
+**Parameters summary**

 | Name	| Type	| Direction |	Summary |
 :---- |  :---- |  :---- |  :---- |
 `backup`| ? | out | Required.
 Possible values: `incremental`, `none` |

-#### Finding disks enabled for incremental backup
+### list GET

-## list GET
+_Find disks enabled for incremental backup_

-_For the specified virtual machine, list the disks that are enabled for incremental backup, filtered according to the `backup` property._
+For the specified virtual machine, list the disks that are enabled for incremental backup, filtered according to the `backup` property.

 For example, for a virtual machine with the id `123`, this request: